fordsfords/sendRawEth/README.md

 # sendRawEth

+Construct and send a raw ethernet packet from a Linux system.

-This was copied from [austinmarton/sendRawEth.c](https://gist.github.com/austinmarton/1922600).
+This was originally copied from [austinmarton/sendRawEth.c](https://gist.github.com/austinmarton/1922600).

-I made it a full repo.
+I made it a full repo and made other changes.

 ## License

-Unlike most of my repos, this one inherits the license of the original author.
+Unlike most of my repos, this one inherits the viral license from the original author.

 This program is free software: you can redistribute it and/or modify